maxwiese/timesgoesby/README.md

 move it in your projekt directory

 add file in your .html file

 ```
 <script src="./timesgoesby.js"></script>
 ```
 now you can use it in your javascript code

-exampels
+##Exampels
 ```
 let time = new Time(/*optional timezone: +2*/);